cast-org/figuration/site/4.0/get-started/build-tools.md

 [eslint]: https://eslint.org/
 [stylelint]: https://stylelint.io/

-Figuration uses [Node.js](https://nodejs.org/) and [Grunt](https://gruntjs.com/) for its CSS and JavaScript build system and Jekyll for the written documentation.
-Our Gruntfile includes convenient methods for working with the framework, including compiling code, running tests, and more.
+Figuration uses [Node.js](https://nodejs.org/) and [Grunt](https://gruntjs.com/) for its CSS and JavaScript build system and [Eleventy](http://11ty.io) for the written documentation.
+This provides convenient methods for working with the framework, including compiling code, running tests, and more.

 <div class="h3 cf-toc-header">Page Contents</div>